 Take a timeout

 It is crucial to find something that you can do to really relax.
-For me, I like to take a bath.
+As for me, I like to take a bath.
 I light some candles and settle into a hot bath, often with a bath bomb.
-Sometime I will listen to a podcast or audiobook, other times I will just listen to the sounds of the house.
+Sometimes I will listen to a podcast or audiobook, other times I will just listen to the sounds of the house.

 My husband likes to fly his drone.
 I suppose it’s because he has to really focus on what he is doing, blocking out everything else.

 There are many ways that you can meal plan.
 You can plan before you shop, taking advantage of the sales.
 You can go through your pantry, fridge, and freezer, using what you have.
 Setting up a meal plan can take the guesswork out of dinner as well as other meals.
 For me, I usually work a week at a time but I have also planned based on the meats we have available.
 Don’t overlook simple meals like baked beans on toast, while not entirely nutritious, it is filling and also very affordable.
 And I’m sure the kids will love having ice cream for dinner.

-Make time for friends and family when things get tough.
+Prioritise spending quality time with friends and family during challenging times.
 The support from loved ones can really make a difference.
 They can also help you out with all of the above.